Skip to main content

 Open laptop and coffee cup on a wooden desk, suggesting a freelancer's everyday workspace setup

-Notion Is a Great Freelance Portal — Until It Isn't
+Notion Is a Great Freelance Client Portal — Until It Isn't

 When the DIY Notion-as-client-portal workflow stops scaling, and what to switch to.